Modified Tamarack Procedures

 - Avoid crowded areas.
 If the play area is full, plan to return another time.

-- Consider wearing a cloth mask.
+- Keep your distance and consider wearing a face covering.
 Since playgrounds can be difficult places to maintain social distancing at all times, adults and children age 2 and older are encouraged to wear a mask.
+While we strongly encourage masks and social distancing, staff is not available to regulate or enforce either.

 - Cover your sneeze or cough with a tissue or sleeve and not your hand.